eyalabraham/nixie-tube-clock/README.md

 + High Voltage shut off via logic control
 + SSH for management
 + XML configuration
-  - Default time keeping when no connection
+  - (not implemented) Default time keeping when no connection
-  - NTP setup; source, time zone
+  - (not implemented) NTP setup; source, time zone
   + Default time format as 24 and 12 hour format (no AM PM indicator)
   + ‘Slot machine’ effect configuration
   + Clock on/off periods such as time of day; e.g. midnight to 7am